 Below are some pictures of the traditional retail selections that I used.
 I included some really cute, easy and affordable alternates for you to try if you feel creative.

 Also keep a look out for an upcoming blog that details my Pro’s & Con’s of Store Bought vs. Creatively Led Kid’s Birthday’s.

 If you try any of these ideas I would love to see pictures or hear stories about how they turned out!
 Please share!

 Food & Beverage…..

-Here’s a fun take on this idea using a Open Face Mexican Pizza concept instead.
+Here’s a fun take on this idea using an Open Face Mexican Pizza concept instead.

 This Momma here had some cute alternative ideas for her daughter’s Dora Birthday food

-For this birthday party I had a cardboard Dora the Explorer playhouse that my daughter had been given as an early birthday present so we set it up in the grass portion of the backyard and let the kids all collectively create a full size work of art and then play in it afterwards.
+For this birthday party, I had a cardboard Dora the Explorer playhouse that my daughter had been given as an early birthday present so we set it up in the grass portion of the backyard and let the kids all collectively create a full-size work of art and then play in it afterward.
 It was a perfect way to entertain them until we were ready to do the pinata & the presents.
 I had just purchased plastic goody bags again and filled them with party store plastic party favors but this is a super cute idea for some Backpack Goody Bags

 These backpack goody bags could be done in orange for Dora’s cousin Diego’s backpack too in case you are looking for a little boy alternative!!!